core-wg/oscore/draft-ietf-core-object-security.md

 # Deployment Examples {#deployment-examples}

-For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device.
+For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device throughout its lifetime.
 Two examples are given in this section.
 In the first example, the security context is only derived once from the Master Secret.
 In the second example, security contexts are derived multiple times using random inputs.

 ## Security Context Derived Once {#master-secret-once}

-An application may derive a security context once and use it for the lifetime of a device.
+An application that only derives the security context once needs to handle the loss of mutable security context parameters, e.g. due to reboot.

-### Sequence Number {#seq-numb}
+### Sender Sequence Number {#seq-numb}

-In order to handle loss of mutable security context parameters such as sequence numbers, the device may implement procedures for writing to non-volatile memory during normal operations and updating the security context after reboot, provided that the procedures comply with the requirements on the security context parameters ({{req-params}}).
+In order to handle loss of Sender Sequence Numbers, the device may implement procedures for writing to non-volatile memory during normal operations and updating the security context after reboot, provided that the procedures comply with the requirements on the security context parameters ({{req-params}}).
 This section gives an example of such a procedure.

 There are known issues related to writing to non-volatile memory.
 For example, flash drives may have a limited number of erase operations during its life time.
 Also, the time for a write operation to non-volatile memory to be completed may be unpredictable, e.g. due to caching, which could result in important security context data not being stored at the time when the device reboots.

-However, many devices have predictable limits for writing to non-volatile memory, are physically limited to only send a small amount of messages per minute, and may have no good source of randomness
+However, many devices have predictable limits for writing to non-volatile memory, are physically limited to only send a small amount of messages per minute, and may have no good source of randomness.

 To prevent reuse of Sender Sequence Numbers (SSN), an endpoint may perform the following procedure during normal operations: